 - A full liquid protein rich diet for at least two weeks. - A specific progression of your diet, proceeding to pureed and soft foods, and finally to regular foods per surgeon's guidelines. - Very small meals because of the reduction in the size of your stomach.
-In the first 6 months after surgery, eating too much or too fast may cause vomiting or abdominal pain, as well as other unpleasant physical symptoms. - Adequate fluid intake in order to avoid dehydration and constipation
+Eating too much or too fast may cause vomiting or abdominal pain, as well as other unpleasant physical symptoms. - Adequate fluid intake to avoid dehydration and constipation.

-Dumping syndrome can occur when food travels too quickly from the stomach through the small intestines.
-Foods and drinks that contain sugar, such as soda and candy may cause dumping syndrome.
-Symptoms may include vomiting, nausea, flushing, weakness, sweating, abdominal pain, diarrhea, or fast heart rate.
+Dumping syndrome can occur when certain foods travels too quickly from the stomach through the small intestines.
+Foods and drinks that contain concentrated sugar, such as soda and candy may cause dumping syndrome.
+Symptoms may include vomiting, nausea, flushing, weakness, sweating, abdominal pain, diarrhea or fast heart rate.

-You may be able to return to your normal activities in 4-6 weeks.
-Your surgeon will inform you when it is safe to do so.
-Typically about 6 months after surgery, patients follow a maintenance diet.
+Can return to normal activity once cleared by the surgeon usually within 2 weeks of surgery.
+Your physician will inform you when it is safe to do so.
+Typically about 3 months after surgery, patients follow a maintenance diet.
 This diet is comprised of healthy foods in small portions.

-What Do I Need to Report to My Surgeon?
+What do I need to report to my surgeon?